Yorubaname/yorubaname-website/README.md

 ### Running the Website Application

-There are two ways in which the application can be ran for development:
+There are two ways in which the application can be run for development:

 * With a MySQL datastore
 * With In-memory Database